 Electrochemistry and biosensors

 Eriksson is also a member of the steering committee of Security Link, one of the strategic areas of research that started in 2010 following a government decision in 2008.
-Security Link conducts research in five areas: Secure and robust wireless communications, Advanced sensors and detectors, Sensor and information fusion, Decision support and coordination for emergency and crisis response and Risk analysis and ethics of crisis management.
+Security Link conducts research in five areas: Secure and robust wireless communications, Advanced sensors and detectors, Sensor and information fusion, Decision support and coordination for emergency and crisis response and Cyber security.

 In addition to the research Eriksson is also engaged in teaching, particularly in the engineering programs at LiU.
-Eriksson is responsible and examiner for the courses Physics (TFYA14), Modern Physics (TFYA67) and Modern Physics I (TFYA73).
+Eriksson is responsible and examiner for the courses Modern Physics I (TFYA73), Modern Physics (TFYA67), Physics and mechanics (TFYA87) and Physics (46-60 cr) (93FY41).